 Built by on the shore of Lake Superior by the philanthropic Congdon family in the early 1900s, Glensheen mansion is an icon of 20th century opulence.
 It was owned by the family until heiress Elisabeth Congdon and her night nurse were murdered in the mansion.
 The University of Minnesota now operates the mansion and offer tours of the estate.
 Tour guides downplay the murders and discourage questions about it, focusing instead on its period décor and architecture.

-The Segway Magical History Tour takes you on a five-mile stand-up scooter ride around the birthplace of Minneapolis: St. Anthony Falls.
+Human On A Stick Magical History Segway Tour takes you on a five-mile stand-up scooter ride around the birthplace of Minneapolis: St. Anthony Falls.
 Guides will describe the history and geology of the area as you visit sites like Mill Ruins Park, Nicollet Island, and St. Anthony Main, crossing both the Hennepin Ave. and historic Stone Arch bridges.

 Niagara Cave is Minnesota’s most popular commercial cave.
 Located in the same part of the limestone-bluffed “Driftless Region” as Mystery Cave, Niagara Cave tours take you on a mile-long, underground hike, down and back up 275 stairs.
 The payoff?
 An underground waterfall that gives the cave its name.